 Our Mission

-Pacific Northwest Bleeding Disorders enhances the quality of life for individuals with bleeding disorders and their families through advocacy, assistance, outreach, education and research support.
+Pacific Northwest Bleeding Disorders enhances the quality of life for individuals with bleeding disorders

 Diversity, Equity, and Inclusion Statement